MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-multipage.md

         > [!div class="mx-imgBorder"]
         > ![Screenshot of all pages with similar surrounding elements.](media/form-processing-multipage/table-all-pages.png "All pages with similar surrounding elements")

+    This sample template iterates through all the pages in the document.
+If you know the page range where to iterate, you can update the logic on the **Do until** loop.

 1. Follow all the steps to [train the form processing model](form-processing-train.md).
     - If you selected **Multipage table (experimental)**, tag the first two pages of the document where the table is present.